Import work items from an Excel file

 Make sure that the sheet is labeled as Sheet1.

-- Start entering data from the second row.
+Enter your data starting from the second row.

 - Save the file in Excel 97-2003 format (*.xls).